Christianalamassi/First-js-project/README.md

 <img src="img-readme/firefox.jpg">

-- The game was tested on different screen sizes (laptop screens, desktop screens, tablet screens and phone screens) and it was content with the results here as well.
+- The game was tested on different screen sizes (laptop screens, desktop screens, tablet screens and phone screens) and I was content with the results here as well.

 <img src="img-readme/capture-a.jpg">
 <img src="img-readme/capture-b.jpg">

-- The game is easy to use and play, the header and about the game are easy to understand for the user, even the game it self, it's very simble to understand.
+- The game is easy to use and play, the header and "About the game" are easy to understand for the user, even the game itself is very simple to understand.

 ### Validator Testing
 #### HTML